tuck1s/thetucks-com/content/post/fibonacci/index.md

 sys     0m0.008s
 ```

-Both programs spend proportionally less time calculating the numbers, and more time serializing the huge integers to strings.
-In particular Python spends a lot of time if the `print( )` output is included.
+Both programs spend proportionally less time calculating the numbers, and more time serializing the huge integers to strings - not suprrising whn the final result is 20899 digits long!
+In particular Python `print( )` output is costly.